DaisyCho135/MutexMutualBank/README.md

 Client Side: After the test finishes, it will display the TPS (Transactions Per Second) and average latency.
 Server Side: When you stop the server using Ctrl + C, the system will automatically print a Final Financial Report.
 You can use this to verify if the total assets are balanced and correct.

+5.Demo screenshot is in the file named demo_screenshot.pdf

 File Structure
 1.server.c:The main server program (IPC, Socket connections, and transaction logic).
 2.client.c: Stress testing tool (Generates massive concurrent requests).